 This year’s Phoenix Fashion Week showcased over 30 or more emerging and established designers showing the hottest trends in a colorful and fun way.
 The event gave a whole new meaning to the term “something new and daring.”

 Phoenix Fashion Week 2017 also had educational fashion seminars and workshops; Business Of Fashion Seminar Series that was anchored by top industry experts.
-Where fashion designers were taught how to improve and evolve in business skills, network, and showcasing their clothing line.
-I got to meet some of the amazing designers that showcased their brands.
+Where fashion designers learned how to improve and evolve in business skills, network, and showcasing their clothing line.
+I got to meet some of the talented designers that showcased their brands.
 I asked them about their designs and experience at the 2017 Phoenix Fashion Week.